Phoenix vs Skye matchup in Valorant

 The Duelist (Phoenix) vs Initiator (Skye) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Phoenix's Duelist abilities serve different purposes than Skye's Initiator kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Duelist abilities interact with Initiator counterplay is essential for maximizing your agent's potential.
 Phoenix's Duelist toolkit may excel at certain aspects while Skye's Initiator kit counters others.
-The Phoenix advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Skye advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Phoenix has favorable matchups against 12 agents and unfavorable matchups against 11 agents in Valorant.
-Phoenix's strongest matchup is against Cypher with a 66.7% win rate.
-The most challenging matchup is Tejo at 0.0% win rate.
+Phoenix has favorable matchups against 13 agents and unfavorable matchups against 12 agents in Valorant.
+Phoenix's strongest matchup is against Iso with a 83.3% win rate.
+The most challenging matchup is Miks at 0.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Phoenix matchup win rates and combat stats in Valorant (Patch 12.04)
+Phoenix matchup win rates and combat stats in Valorant (Patch 12.08)

 Opponent